Opetushallitus/ehoks/README.md

 Default configuration file is `config/default.edn`.
-You may override these values by creating your own config file and supplying path to the file either via environment variable `CONFIG` or JVM system property `config`.
+You may override these values by creating your own config file and supplying path to the file either via environment variable `CONFIG`, JVM system property `config` or as a development server parameter.

 Config files are being merged as custom config overrides default values.
 So you can use some default values and some custom values.